JEP 505: Structured Concurrency (Fifth Preview)

 The general workflow of code using StructuredTaskScope is:

 1. Open a new scope by calling one of the static open methods.
-The thread that opens the scope is its owner.
+The thread that opens the scope is the scope's owner.

 4. Process the outcome.

 5. Close the scope, usually implicitly via try-with-resources.
-This cancels the scope, if it is not already cancelled, and waits for any cancelled subtasks to finish execution.
+This cancels the scope, if it is not already cancelled, thereby cancelling all of its remaining subtasks and waiting for them to terminate.

-It is possible for a scope's owner thread to be interrupted either before or while joining.
-For example, it could be a subtask of an enclosing scope that has been cancelled.
+A scope's owner thread may be interrupted either before or while joining.
+For example, the owner could itself be a subtask of an enclosing scope that has been cancelled.
 If this occurs then join() will throw an exception because there is no point in continuing.
 The try-with-resources statement will then cancel the scope, which will cancel all the subtasks and wait for them to terminate.
 This has the effect of automatically propagating the cancellation of the task to its subtasks.

 To allow for cancellation, subtasks must be coded so that they finish as soon as possible when interrupted.
-Subtasks that do not respond to interrupt, e.g. block on methods that are not interruptible, may delay the closing of a scope indefinitely.
-The close method always waits for threads executing subtasks to finish, even if the scope is cancelled, so execution cannot continue beyond the close method until the interrupted threads finish.
+Subtasks that do not respond to interrupts because, e.g., they block on methods that are not interruptible, may delay the closing of a scope indefinitely.
+The close method always waits for threads executing subtasks to finish, even if the scope is cancelled.
+Execution cannot continue beyond the close method until the interrupted threads finish.

 Subtasks forked in a scope inherit ScopedValue bindings (JEP 487).
 If a scope's owner reads a value from a bound ScopedValue then each subtask will read the same value.